 - Pine shavings: They can be easily found in nearby stores packed in convenience bales at a lower price.

 - Nesting pads: Modern nesting pads can be found in most hatcheries or online stores.
-They are cheap, washable, and reusable.
+Some people cut indoor-outdoor carpet to place on the floors of the nests to add cushion.
+All of these are inexpensive, washable, and reusable.
+But they must be cleaned from time to time.

 Can you Buy New Nesting boxes?

-You can quickly get ready-made nesting boxes of heavy plastic or metal, but they are no better than wooden DIY boxes.
-You can mount these manufactured nesting boxes on the coop wall or strategically place them within the coop.
+You can quickly get ready-made nesting boxes, but they are no better than wooden DIY boxes.
+Regardless, you can mount these manufactured nesting boxes on the coop wall or strategically place them within the coop.

 Designing and Building a Safe Ramp